What Team Building Activities for Employees Actually Boost Engagement?

 Run the First Skill Workshop (Week 3)

-Wednesday or Thursday, lunch hourInvite one employee to teach a 30-minute workshop on something they know well.
-It doesn't have to be work-related — in fact, non-work topics often get higher attendance because they feel like a break, not a training.
-This targets Mastery for both the teacher (feeling valued for expertise) and attendees (learning something new).
-Provide lunch if you have budget; if not, make it a 'bring your own lunch and learn' format.
+Wednesday or Thursday, lunch hourAsk one employee personally to teach a 30-minute workshop on something they know well.
+Non-work topics often get higher attendance — they feel like a real break.
+This targets Mastery for both teacher (feeling valued) and attendees (learning something new).
+Provide lunch if you have budget; otherwise, 'bring your own' works fine.

 🎓 Employee Workshop: [Topic] Taught by: [Name], [brief credibility — 'who has been doing X for 5 years'] When: [Day] at [Time], 30 minutes Where: [Room / Zoom link] Bring: Your lunch (we'll provide [drinks/snacks] if budget allows) No sign-up needed.
 Just show up.
 Upcoming workshops — want to teach one?
 DM me with your topic.